| ResumeNorman Allan Harris, Ph.D.

 reconnaissance information and other programs relating to automated mapping

+of environmental data and image processing.
 1969-1974 EG&G, Goleta, CA, Director, Linear Accelerator

 Facilities and Theoretical Physics Laboratory.
 Manager, Department of